raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 ##BCM283x GPIOs

-BCM283x has three banks of General-Purpose Input/Output (GPIO) pins: 28 pins on Bank 0, 18 pins on Bank 1, and 8 pins on Bank 2, making 54 pins in total.
+BCM283x has three banks of General-Purpose Input/Output (GPIO) pins: 28 pins on Bank 0, 18 pins on Bank 1, and eight pins on Bank 2, making 54 pins in total.
 These pins can be used as true GPIO  pins, i.e. software can set them as inputs or outputs, read and/or set state, and use them as interrupts.
 They also can be set to 'alternate functions' such as I2C, SPI, I2S, UART, SD card, and others.

 On a Compute Module, both Bank 0 and Bank 1 are free to use.
 Bank 2 is used for eMMC and HDMI hot plug detect and ACT LED / USB boot control.

 It is useful to look at the state of each of the GPIO pins on a running system (what function they are set to, and the voltage level at the pin) so that you can see if the system is set up as expected.
 This is particularly helpful if you want to see if a Device Tree is working as expected or to get a look at the pin states during hardware debug.

-Raspberry Pi provides the `raspi-gpio` package which is a tool for hacking and debugging GPIO (NOTE you need to run it as root).
+Raspberry Pi provides the `raspi-gpio` package which is a tool for hacking and debugging GPIO (please note you need to run it as root).
 To install `raspi-gpio`:
 ```
 sudo apt-get install raspi-gpio